johnnysong-cc/COMP309Proj2/README.md

 ### Data exploration

 - [x] Load and describe data elements (columns), providing descriptions, types, ranges, and values.
-- [◑] Perform statistical assessments, including means, averages, and correlations.
+- [x] Perform statistical assessments, including means, averages, and correlations.
 - [x] Evaluate missing data.
-- [◑] Create graphs and visualizations.
+- [x] Create graphs and visualizations.

 ### Data modeling

-- [◑] Perform data transformations, including handling missing data, managing categorical data, and data normalization.
+- [x] Perform data transformations, including handling missing data, managing categorical data, and data normalization.
-- [ ] Select features.
+- [x] Select features.
-- [ ] Split data into training and testing sets.
+- [x] Split data into training and testing sets.
 - [ ] Handle imbalanced classes if needed.

 ### Predictive model building

-- [ ] Use logistic regression and decision trees as a **minimum**.
+- [◑] Use logistic regression and decision trees as a **minimum**.
 - [ ] etc.

 ### Model scoring and evaluation

-- [ ] Present results as scores, confusion matrices, and ROC curves.
+- [◑] Present results as scores, confusion matrices, and ROC curves.
 - [ ] Select the best-performing model.

 ### Deploying the model

-- [ ] Use Flask to create an API.
+- [◑] Use Flask to create an API.
-- [ ] Serialize and deserialize the model using the pickle module.
+- [◑] Serialize and deserialize the model using the pickle module.
 - [ ] Build a client to test the model API service.
 Postman is the mimimum.

 ### Prepare a report

-- [ ] Include an executive summary, overview of the solution, data exploration, feature selection, data modeling, and model building.
+- [◑] Include an executive summary, overview of the solution, data exploration, feature selection, data modeling, and model building.

 ## Project References: